fastlane/fastlane/.github/ISSUE_TEMPLATE/QUESTION.md

 ---
-name: ❓ Support Question
+name: "❓ Support Question"
-about: Not sure how something works or how to implement some functionality?
+about: "Not sure how something works or how to implement some functionality?
 Ask us here!
-(But please check the docs first 🙃)
+(But please check the docs first \U0001F643)"

 ---